Lal-lo: Provincial capital

-Lal-lo remained the capital of Cagayan province until 1839 when the provincial seat of power was relocated to Tuguegarao; and its transformation into the most important town in Cagayan led to the decline of Lal-lo.
+Lal-lo remained the capital of Cagayan province until 1839 when the provincial seat of power was relocated to Tuguegarao; its transformation into the most important town in Cagayan led to the decline of Lal-lo.
 It was accepted as an ecclesiastical mission by the Dominicans in 1604, 23 years after the foundation of Lal-lo.

-Restoration of Cityhood
+Restoration of cityhood

 The first attempt of the restoration of Lal-lo's city status was made during the first term of Mayor Florante Pascual.
 The historical document originally signed by King Philip was not found, even after sending a research delegation to Madrid.
 Pascual determined that the restoration of Lal-lo's cityhood be made through an earlier bill.

 There was a move in the Philippine Congress to regain its cityhood as a component city, and also rename the municipality back to its original name, Nueva Segovia.

 Renewed attempt of city status restoration was carried out in January 2012.
 Board member Maria Olivia Pascual said that researchers had found a Spanish document that declared the municipality as a city.
-According to her, a bill seeking the restoration of the city status of Lal-lo (the former Ciudad Nueva Segovia) might be filed again through the efforts of First District Representative Juan Ponce Enrile, Jr.
+According to Pascual, a bill seeking the restoration of the city status of Lal-lo (the former Ciudad Nueva Segovia) could be filed again through the efforts of First District Representative Juan Ponce Enrile, Jr.

 As recently as 2018, vice mayor Oliver Pascual has said that the establishment of Northern Cagayan International Airport in the municipality would be "a great boost" in its bid for the restoration of its city status.

-Modern Era
+Contemporary

 In 2006, the shell-midden sites of Lal-lo and Gattaran were included in the UNESCO Tentative List for World Heritage Site inclusion, a step closer to becoming a world heritage site.
 The shell-midden sites are currently being conserved by the local government from looting to preserve its outstanding universal value.
+In 2023, the government identified Lal-lo airport as a venue for American military forces as part of the Enhanced Defense Cooperation Agreement (EDCA).

 Geography

+Lal-lo is situated 84.56 km from the provincial capital Tuguegarao, and 569.71 km from the country's capital city of Manila.

 Barangays

 Lal-lo is politically subdivided into 35 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.